dianalam/dianalam.github.io/_posts/2016-01-30-movie-success.md

 ![revenues rsq]({{ site.url }}/assets/revs-rsq.png)

-In the Oscars model, predictive power was evenly distributed among all features, where as in revenues model, theaters accounted for the majority of the predictive power.
-We can see how highly correlated theaters are with budget in the plot below.
+In the Oscars model, predictive power was evenly distributed among all features, where as in the revenues model, theaters accounted for the majority of the predictive power.
+We can see how highly correlated theaters are with gross revenues in the plot below.

 ![theaters scatter]({{ site.url }}/assets/lmplot-theaters.png)